cryptokasey/cryptokasey/README.md

 - 👋 Hi, I’m @cryptokasey
-- 👀 I’m interested in careers on the blockchain.
+- 👀 I’m interested in careers pertaining to the blockchain.
 - 🌱 I’m currently learning how to diversify myself within the blockchain- scaling and infrastructure development.
 - 💞️ I’m looking to collaborate on blockchain scaling and infrastructure development.
 - 📫 How to reach me kaseyvangelder@gmail.com